 Additional financial support is available to all new and current pre-registration students on nursing, midwifery and allied health professional courses.
-Eligible students will receive at least £5,000 and in some cases students can receive an additional £3,000 www.gov.uk/government/news/nursing-students-to-receive-5-000-payment-a-year
+Eligible students will receive at least £5,000 and in some cases students can receive an additional £3,000.